A brief description

 - Crisis counseling.

 In 1921, the Nova Scotia Home for Colored Children (NSHCC) was developed to provide care and education for orphaned and homeless African Nova Scotian children.
 The Old Home orphanage closed in 1978/79 when two new group home structures were developed.
 Youth who were at risk were placed at the group homes by child welfare social workers in the province.
 The Department of Community Services provided operational funding for the children at the NSHCC.
 In 2011, the NSHCC launched the Akoma Family Centre to provide care for siblings ages 0-19 who were in the care of the Minister of Community Services.
-The mandate of the Akoma Family Centre was changed again in 2016 when it provided care to children who have special needs.
+The mandate of the Akoma Family Center was changed again in 2016 when it provided care to children who have special needs.

 Catch up on the latest news on our winter-spring 2021 newsletter.
 To read the full pdf click the button below.